• Skip to primary navigation

 Serving suggestions

-• Serve on your favorite protein – It’s amazing on steak, fish and pork!
+• Serve on your favorite protein – it’s amazing on a Smoked Flank Steak, fish and even Pork Carnitas!

-• Top your tacos, burritos, quesadillas or burrito bowls
+• Top your favorite Mexican dishes – such as tacos, burritos, quesadillas or burrito bowls

-• Use as a salad dressing in small amounts.
-I tend to make mine very lightly hot and a couple of tablespoons are phenomenal on salad greens.
+• Use as a salad dressing in small amounts – I tend to make a mild hot sauce and a couple of tablespoons are phenomenal on salad greens

-• Sandwiches – This makes a super condiment.
-Try it on a pulled pork sandwich with my Crock-Pot Pulled Pork with Keto Coleslaw on Keto Sandwich Thins!
+• Sandwiches – this makes a super condiment.
+Try it on a pulled pork sandwich using my slow cooker pulled pork, Keto Coleslaw with Cilantro and Lime on Low Carb Sandwich Thins!

 Jar and bowl of pineapple habanero sauce with lime, onion and cilantro as a garnish.